Juniperus californica: Conservation

 The species is listed by the International Union for Conservation of Nature as least concern, and not considered globally threatened.
 However, one of the southernmost populations, formerly on Guadalupe Island off the Baja California Peninsula coast, was almost destroyed by feral goats in the late 19th century, with only a few plants remaining.

 Ecology

 J. californica provides food and shelter for a variety of native species, such as turkeys, deer, and many others.
-However, as the species matures, it becomes too tall to provide adequate food and shelter for deer and other ground animals of similar size. is a larval host for the native moth sequoia sphinx (Sphinx sequoiae).
+However, as the species matures, it becomes too tall to provide adequate food and shelter for deer and other ground animals of similar size.
+J. californica is a larval host for the native moth sequoia sphinx (Sphinx sequoiae).